Winipedia/pyrig/docs/architecture-file-generation.md

         }
 ```

-The next time `pyrig init` or `pyrig create-root` runs, your custom config file will be automatically discovered and created.
+The next time `pyrig init` or `pyrig mkroot` runs, your custom config file will be automatically discovered and created.

 ## Key Design Decisions